 Why Learner Agency?

-Harvard professor Roland Barth has observed that in the 1950’s when young people left high school they typically knew about 75% of what they would need to know to be successful in life.
+Harvard professor Roland Barth has observed that in the 1950s when young people left high school they typically knew about 75% of what they would need to know to be successful in life.
 Today, he predicts that young people know about 2% of what they will need to know.
 (Barth, R.S.
 (1997, March 5).
-The leader as a learner.
+The leader is a learner.
 Education Week, 16(23).
 56.)

-The current educational system was designed for teachers to control and manage the learning.
+The current educational system was designed for teachers to control and manage to learn.
 This continues today because teachers are the ones held accountable and responsible for the learning instead of the learners.
-As educators, we must nurture, coach and build in learners more capacity to initiate, manage, and maintain their own learning.
+As educators, we must nurture, coach, and build in learners more capacity to initiate, manage, and maintain their own learning.
 Learning will be a constant and high-priority activity throughout their lives and they will need the skills and tools to manage this process.

 First Grade Learners from EPiC Elementary, MO, Designing a Health Fair website